lmartel-school/cs244b-lab1/README.md

 N.B.
 Our create example is to get you started and does not sanity check the path creation.
-You should ensure that the server does not allow malformed paths, i.e., paths must begin with a '/' and must contain only letters, numbers and slashes to seperate components.
+You should ensure that the server does not allow malformed paths, i.e., paths must begin with a '/' and must contain only letters, numbers and slashes to separate components.
 Like the Zookeeper paper, we should only create nodes if they have parents and delete nodes if they have no children.

 Defining the RPC Protocol